wptrainingteam/content-editor-overview/README.md

 ## Exercises

-**Add Headings to a Blog Post** Using either lorem ipsum text or existing copy, have students add headings to a blog post.
+**Add Headings to a Blog Post**

+Using either [lorem ipsum text](http://meettheipsums.com/) or existing copy, have students

+1. Switch between Visual and Text modes.
-*   Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts.
+1. Add a variety of headings within a blog post.
+(Remember that Heading 1 is for the title of the blog post, so students should use Headings 2-6 inside their posts.)

-**Add Links to a Blog Post** Add links using each of the following methods:

-*   Using the "Insert/edit link" button for an external link
-*   Using the built in paste function for an external link
-*   Using the "Insert/edit link" button for an internal link
+1. Apply bold and italic formatting to text.
+1. Add a link to an external webpage.
+1. Change the color of some text.
+1. Make a paragraph a blockquote.
+1. Add a special character to their text.
+1. Right-align a paragraph.

-## Quiz
+## Quiz (Assessment)

 **What is the name of the collection of buttons inside the content editor?**

 1. WYSIWYG
-2. Kitchen sink
-3. Toolbar
-4. Both 2 & 3

-**Answer:** 4\.
-Both 2 & 3 **What do you call the type of formatting that requires a full break on either side?**

-1. Paragraph
-2. Aligned
+2. The visual editor
-3. Block elements
+3. The toolbar
-4. Styling
+4. The button bar

 **Answer:** 3\.
+The toolbar

+**Why is proper formatting of the content within a blog post important?**

+1. It looks better and is easier to read
+1. It's easier for search engines to understand the page
+1. It makes the information more accessibility and mobile friendly
+1. It helps organize the information
+1. All of the above

+**Answer:** 5.\ All of the above

+**Can a blockquote be applied to a sentence in a paragraph?**

+1. Yes
+2. No

+**Answer:** 2\.
+No. It is a block element and applies to the entire paragraph.

-Block elements **What does the toolbar toggle allow a user to do?**
+**What does the toolbar toggle allow a user to do?**

 1. Add a break in the text
 2. Allow the user to move between Visual and Text editing modes